3 years ago I started a company in my Bedroom.

 What can a business created in the bedroom be about?

-Fin-toe (from fingers and toes) was suppose to be a beauty product for manicure and pedicure.
+Fin-toe (from fingers and toes) was supposed to be a beauty product for manicures and pedicures.

 My angle to this was to help make the mani-pedi process as seamless as possible.

 And to reduce the polish application time by half while maintaining perfection and class.

 Above all, my product would protect the cuticles from an ugly smear of the polish.

 If you are a lady and you know what I mean, this is the part when you poke your nose into my business and ask,

 “but Kenn, how did you come up with such a stupid idea?
 I thought you were a brilliant guy”

 Aren’t nail polish removers already doing so well?